focus-editor/focus/LOG.md

   (not useful for the editor, but may be useful for games)

 # DONE
++ Don't crash if window is resized to 0
 + Don't put cursor in the weird spot when clicking at the end of file
 + Put cursor at the center of viewport on alt+C
 + Select word with ctrl+D